Cyances/NATO-ERA/README.md

 | Improved CE Protection | false |  |
 | Improved KE Protection | false |  |
 | ARAT color | 71, 80, 65 | RGB values |

+Apart from ARAT protection type and colors, the ERA arrangment for the Abrams can be changed when (re)loading missions.